Inkaterra Reserva Amazonica

 Average time to visit

 Puerto Maldonado is in the tropical Amazon Basin.
 The climate is hot and humid at all times.
 The average annual temperature is 26 °C with the months of August and September being the hottest.
 Annual rainfall exceeds 1,000 millimeters (3.3 ft).
 The wet season is from October to April, road travel often becomes impossible during this time.

-To start planning your vacation to Inkaterra Reserva Amazonica or take a look at our itineraries to Amazon
+Call us on to start planning your vacation to Inkaterra Reserva Amazonica or take a look at our itineraries to Amazon

 Reserva Amazonica is a wonderful rustic eco-lodge with very comfortable accommodation and excellent facilities in a private nature reserve in Peru's southern Amazon near Puerto Maldonado.
 Superb guided excursions to explore the stunning flora and fauna.